About the Outreach Programs

 Eye and Ear Surgical Support Services Program (EESSS)

 Eye and Ear Surgical Support Services (EESSS) is a Commonwealth Department of Health funded program, and forms part of CheckUP’s Outreach programs.
 The EESSS program aims to improve access to eye and ear surgical services for Aboriginal and Torres Strait Islander people, prioritising people living in rural and remote locations, for the treatment and management of their eye and hearing health conditions.

-CheckUP, in partnership with the Central Queensland Regional Aboriginal & Islander Community Controlled Health Organisation (CQRAICCHO) are delivering Tucka-Time, a nutrition and healthy lifestyles programs in six schools throughout Queensland in 2017-2020.
+CheckUP, in partnership with the Centre for Rural and Regional Indigenous Health (CRRIH) are delivering Tucka-Time, a nutrition and healthy lifestyles programs in six schools throughout Queensland in 2017-2020.
 Funded by the Commonwealth Department of Health, Tucka-Time is a ten week school-based program for primary or high school students, with two hour classes held each week, either in class time or after school as part of a homework club.
 The program, which is targeted at Aboriginal and Torres Strait Islander students, aims to improve knowledge and skills around healthy eating, budgeting, shopping, cooking, mental health and wellbeing.
 Students participate in cooking classes, tour a local supermarket and attend information sessions presented by a dietitian/nutritionist and a psychologist.

 For more information about Tucka-Time, please contact Mary-Anne Quilter, Business Coordinator at CheckUP on 07 3105 8330.